 Non-Compliance Abbotsford Mission Stage One $500 $250 Stage Two $500 $250 Stage Three $500 $500 Stage Four $500 $500 Please Note: Fines for all stages of water restrictions follow the City of Abbotsford Bylaw Enforcement Bylaw General Penalty: $500 for a bylaw contravention dealt with by bylaw notice.

-If you know your neighbour you may first want to ensure they are aware of the outdoor lawn sprinkling restrictions.
-Otherwise, call 604-864-5514 in Abbotsford or email waterrestrictions@abbotsford.ca and in Mission call 604-820-3761 or email pworksadmin@mission.ca.
+If you know your neighbour you may first want to ensure they are aware of the waterrestrictions.
+Otherwise, call 604-864-5514 in Abbotsford or email waterrestrictions@abbotsford.ca and in Mission call 604-814-1284 or email waterconservation@mission.ca.
+When reporting non-compliance, please include the following information:

 In townhouses and other complexes, you determine your watering day based on your complex address number and not your unit number.